SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 Compared to meat-based diets, plant-based diets are substantially more sustainable because they use less natural resources and are less taxing on our environment, emitting 30%–90% less greenhouse gas than conventional meat.

 Don’t want the commitment?
 Simply swap out one of your meat-based meals for a nutritious, plant-based alternative once a week.
 One of our favourites?
-It’s Vegan’s Coconut Chickpea Curry.
-So yum.
+A coconut chickpea curry - delicious!

 To go one step further and reduce the environmental impact of the food you’re eating, shop locally.
 Head to a local market or grocery store, and purchase goods that are produced in your local community.